StephenYoon/dotnet-signalr/README.md

 ## Prerequisites:

 1. .NET Core CLI
-1. Visual Studio Code (for your developing your code)
+1. Visual Studio Code or Visual Studio 2017/19 (for your developing your code)

 ## Running Locally

 1. From a command prompt, navigate to the project's `src` directory and run `dotnet run`.
-1. OR debug run from Visual Studio Code.
+1. OR debug run from Visual Studio 2019.
 1. A new browser window will open with a chat.
 Open a new tab(s) or browser with the same localhost url.
 1. Within an open browser or a new browser, navigate to the `SupportAgent` path to view all chats, example https://localhost:44393/SupportAgent